papermerge/initdb/README.md

 * INITIAL_DATABASE_USER - default value is `postgres`
 * INITIAL_DATABASE_PASSWORD - default value is an empty string
-* DATABASE_HOST - default value is `postgres`
+* PAPERMERGE_DATABASE_HOST - default value is `postgres`
-* DATABASE_NAME - database to be created
+* PAPERMERGE_DATABASE_NAME - database to be created
-* DATABASE_PASSWORD - set this password for the newly created user
+* PAPERMERGE_DATABASE_PASSWORD - set this password for the newly created user
-* DATABASE_PORT - default value is 5432
+* PAPERMERGE_DATABASE_PORT - default value is 5432
-* DATABASE_USER - database user to be created
+* PAPERMERGE_DATABASE_USER - database user to be created